 What is the best guide book for India?

 It's a big chunky thing.
 But I bought a fake Lonely Planet India in Peshawar, Pakistan.
+The new ones were insanely expensive.
 It was one of the better guide books I have read from this company.

 Can I travel India in a month?